4 Things You Shouldn’t Overlook When Selecting a BPO Partner

-If the BPO provider doesn’t deliver transparency, are they really a “true partners”, or just another service vendor offering unfulfilled promises?
-Clear, consistent, timely and frequent communication is vital in any relationship, even more so in the ever evolving and seemingly unpredictable freight market.
+If the BPO provider doesn’t deliver transparency, are they really “true partners”, or just another service vendor offering unfulfilled promises?
+Clear, consistent, timely, and frequent communication is vital in any relationship, even more so in the ever-evolving and seemingly unpredictable freight market.

 2. Service Level Agreements (SLAs) that have a profound positive impact in your business

 As a carrier, look for a partner with proven experience and expertise to get you through uncharted waters.
 Fundamentally, SLAs are contractual promises, but here are some key components that our experts advise you ensure are kept in mind as the SLAs are decided:

 Increased visibility: Communications cadence and reporting so that you can make better business decisions, faster.

 Astounding accuracy rates: Agree on quality metrics that reflect your own customer service aspirations (you may even want to consider an incentivized program for them to exceed accuracy rate SLA).